 Xtext is an actively used grammar language created in 2006.
 Xtext is an open-source software framework for developing programming languages and domain-specific languages (DSLs).
 Unlike standard parser generators, Xtext generates not only a parser, but also a class model for the abstract syntax tree, as well as providing a fully featured, customizable Eclipse-based IDE.Xtext is being developed in the Eclipse Project as part of the Eclipse Modeling Framework Project and is licensed under the Eclipse Public License..
 Read more on Wikipedia...

 - Xtext ranks in the top 25% of languages

 - the Xtext website

 - Xtext first appeared in 2006

 - file extensions for Xtext include xtext

 - the Xtext team is on twitter

-- I have 23 facts about Xtext. what would you like to know? email me and let me know how I can help.
+- Have a question about Xtext not answered here?
+Email me and let me know how I can help.